NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 3. Enable RAPIDS Accelerator related parameters to allow supporting existing features.

-   For example, if your jobs have `double`/`float`/`decimal` operators together with some scala UDFs, you can set below parameters:
+   For example, if your jobs have `double`/`float`/`decimal` operators together with some Scala UDFs, you can set the following parameters:

    ```scala
    spark.conf.set("spark.rapids.sql.incompatibleOps.enabled", true)